-This site also shares comps for experience, skills for the job and common benefits of the job.
+This site also shares comps for experience, skills for the job, and common benefits for the job.

 Lifeway provides a free compensation report but is limited to the churches that reported the data.
-It does provide some limited geographic information as you can search by state.
+It provides limited geographic information, as you can search by state.

-If you can find the job you are looking for, this is a helpful, free resource.
+This is a helpful, free resource if you can find the job you are looking for.

 You can access an editable copy of the pay range document here.